workspublic/internet-xplorer/server/README.md

 ## Preparing the database

 💡 *general note*: any of the scripts in the `/scripts` directory must be executed from within `/scripts`.
 Make sure you `cd scripts` before you run them.
-(This is because `export-env.sh` expects your `.env` file to be at a specific relative path.)
+(This is because `load-dotenv.sh` expects your `.env` file to be at a specific relative path.)

 ### Initialize